I Tried 30 Different Things To Boost My Confidence & Here's What Worked

 The terrifying pinnacle of the whole process was the stand-up comedy class suggested by my cousin, who used to do small stand-up gigs.
 "If you can show your metaphorical knickers on stage and get through it, you can show them anywhere," she told me.

-I signed up to a beginners' course (£75 with The Comedy School) and arrived a few weeks later, wobbling from the mouth down, breathing heavily in terror.
+I signed up to a beginners' course (£75 or $130 CAD with The Comedy School) and arrived a few weeks later, wobbling from the mouth down, breathing heavily in terror.

 Contrary to what I expected, there was no one waiting to shove me onstage under an unforgiving spotlight.
 At least not straightaway.
 Instead, we talked about how to turn a story into a successful anecdote.
 It was relaxed and friendly – but then the session ended with each of us performing a short sketch.